SweepCasinos > Reviews > Vegas Gems Social Casino

 Phone number, street address, zip code, and a few toggles here and there.
 It wasn’t outrageous, just unexpectedly drawn out for a platform like this.
 I wouldn’t call it bloated, but it did ask for more information than most sites in this category.

-Date of Birth Dropdown (3-part)
+Date of Birth Choose from 3 dropdowns

 Icon of a orange lightbulb on transparent background Pro Tip: Give Your Inbox a Little Elbow